 All employees are expected to meet their financial obligations.
-If an employee writes "hot" checks or has his income garnished by a judgment creditor, dismissal may result.
+If an employee writes "hot" checks or an employee's income is garnished by a judgment creditor, dismissal may result.

 An employee will not be dismissed for having been the subject of one (1) garnishment.
 However, a second or third garnishment may result in dismissal.